born3am/invoice-automation/README.md

 - Clone the repository
 - $ npm install (to install dependencies)
-- To make the email sending works you should create a .env file in the root directory and include your gmail email credentials:
+- To make the email sending works you should create a .env file in the root directory and include your Google App Password.

+Google App Password / Nodemailer: We utilize Nodemailer for sending emails through GMail, using [App Passwords](https://support.google.com/accounts/answer/185833?hl=en).
+If you need to renew or generate a new App Password, please follow this [link](https://security.google.com/settings/security/apppasswords).

+(you need to enable less security level to work with gmail: https://hotter.io/docs/email-accounts/secure-app-gmail/)

 EMAIL=your@email.com

 PASSWORD=your-password

-(you need to enable less security level to work with gmail: https://hotter.io/docs/email-accounts/secure-app-gmail/)

 #### Usage